-Today we will visit Sidama and Yirga Chefe, both major coffee arabica production areas, before travelling on to Awassa.
+Visit Sidama and Yirga Chefe, prominent coffee arabica production areas, before proceeding to Awassa.

 Awassa – Yirga Cheffe (121 kms)

-Drive to visit Yirga Cheffe area coffee farms and coffee union to check out the best coffee, before returning to Awassa for the night.
+Drive to Yirga Cheffe to explore coffee farms and the coffee union, discerning the best coffee before returning to Awassa for the night.

 Drive to Adama (186 kms)

-After a relaxed breakfast, we will leave for Adama, otherwise known as Nazreth.
-En route, we will stop at Lake Ziway which offers visitors an excellent blend of nature and culture.
-Hippos and birdlife abound.
+Following a leisurely breakfast, depart for Adama, also known as Nazreth.
+En route, stop at Lake Ziway, offering a captivating blend of nature and culture with abundant hippos and birdlife.

 Drive to Harar (325 kms)

-After breakfast, we drive to Harar, a walled city in eastern Ethiopia.
-It is one of the holy towns of Islam in Africa, considered “the fourth holy city” of Islam, and the capital of a minority region within Christian Ethiopia.
+After breakfast, journey to Harar, an ancient walled city in eastern Ethiopia.
+Known as one of Islam’s holy towns in Africa, Harar is considered the “fourth holy city” of Islam and the capital of a minority region within Christian Ethiopia.

 Excursion in Harar city